tsato21/notion-sheets-chart/README.md

-# notion-sheets-tasker
+# notion-sheets-chart
 Integrates Notion databases with Google Sheets, and generate dynamic pie charts, providing a powerful and intuitive way to visualize and analyze data.
-You can find the details at [NotionSheets Tasker](https://tsato21.github.io/gas-tools/each-tool/notion-sheets-integrator)
+You can find the details at [NotionSheets Chart](https://tsato21.github.io/gas-tools/each-tool/notion-sheets-chart)